Immortality: Evolution of aging

-Immortality of the germ line
+Immortality of the germline

 Individual organisms ordinarily age and die, while the germlines which connect successive generations are potentially immortal.
 The basis for this difference is a fundamental problem in biology.
-The Russian biologist and historian Zhores A. Medvedev considered that the accuracy of genome replicative and other synthetic systems alone cannot explain the immortality of germ lines.
+The Russian biologist and historian Zhores A. Medvedev considered that the accuracy of genome replicative and other synthetic systems alone cannot explain the immortality of germlines.
 Rather Medvedev thought that known features of the biochemistry and genetics of sexual reproduction indicate the presence of unique information maintenance and restoration processes at the different stages of gametogenesis.
 In particular, Medvedev considered that the most important opportunities for information maintenance of germ cells are created by recombination during meiosis and DNA repair; he saw these as processes within the germ cells that were capable of restoring the integrity of DNA and chromosomes from the types of damage that cause irreversible aging in somatic cells.

 Prospects for human biological immortality

 Life-extending substances

 Some scientists believe that boosting the amount or proportion of telomerase in the body, a naturally forming enzyme that helps maintain the protective caps at the ends of chromosomes, could prevent cells from dying and so may ultimately lead to extended, healthier lifespans.
 A team of researchers at the Spanish National Cancer Centre (Madrid) tested the hypothesis on mice.
 It was found that those mice which were "genetically engineered to produce 10 times the normal levels of telomerase lived 50% longer than normal mice".

 In normal circumstances, without the presence of telomerase, if a cell divides repeatedly, at some point all the progeny will reach their Hayflick limit.
 With the presence of telomerase, each dividing cell can replace the lost bit of DNA, and any single cell can then divide unbounded.
 While this unbounded growth property has excited many researchers, caution is warranted in exploiting this property, as exactly this same unbounded growth is a crucial step in enabling cancerous growth.
 If an organism can replicate its body cells faster, then it would theoretically stop aging.

 Embryonic stem cells express telomerase, which allows them to divide repeatedly and form the individual.
 In adults, telomerase is highly expressed in cells that need to divide regularly (e.g., in the immune system), whereas most somatic cells express it only at very low levels in a cell-cycle dependent manner.